 Johnson’s theft typically proved to be only a temporary reprieve from the MHS points deluge.
 Four plays after it, one of three second-half fumbles CHS lost was followed by a 23-yards touchdown pass to senior running back Weiss for his third TD of the game.

-Statistically, after successfully inching the ball nearly the length of the field on their opening possession, the Hornets netted only an additional 130 total yards the rest of the way.
-Their 198 total yards in 66 snaps was dwarfed by Maryville’s 404 yards of offense, 352 of which came on only 33 carries.
+After successfully inching the ball down the field, including four Gage Leamer quarterback sneaks that moved the yardsticks and a final one from a yard out on third-and-goal for the score, on their opening possession, the Hornets unofficially managed to net an additional 130 total yards the rest of the way.
+Their 198 total yards in 66 snaps was dwarfed by Maryville’s 424 yards of offense, 372 of which came on only 33 carries.

-Senior Weiss, unable to play the previous week while quarantined for possible exposure to COVID-19, exposed the Hornets’ defense to the heels of his shoes nearly every time he touched the ball.
-He gained 133 yards on a mere seven carries in addition to his scoring reception.
+Weiss, unable to play the previous week while quarantined for possible exposure to COVID-19, exposed the Hornets’ defense to the heels of his shoes nearly every time he touched the ball.
+He gained 138 yards on a mere seven carries in addition to his scoring reception.

-Chillicothe’s best performer on the night was Johnson.
-He caught four passes for 39 yards and, defensively, was in on a team-leading eight tackles – six unassisted – in addition to his pickoff.
+Chillicothe’s best performer on the night appeared to be Johnson, who caught four passes for 39 yards and, defensively, was in on multiple tackles in addition to his pickoff.

 CHS now will shift focus to trying to salvage its Homecoming game against Cameron next Friday.